soaravant/printerApp/README.md

    - Go to your Vercel project dashboard
    - Navigate to Settings > Environment Variables
    - Add the variables from `env.example`
-   - For Firebase integration, add your Firebase configuration
+   - Add your Firebase configuration values (public config and service account key)

 4. **Automatic Deployments**
    - Connect your GitHub repository to Vercel